Acting Commissioner Donal O’Cualain, former Garda Commissioner Noirin O’Sullivan

 In May 2014, Garda Keogh, a then member of the drugs squad in Athlone, made a formal complaint to the confidential recipient Judge Pat McMahon about a garda in the drugs squad and their alleged involvement in the supply of heroin in Westmeath, Offaly and Longford.

 His complaint was investigated by then Assistant Commissioner Donal Ó Cualáin.

-In October 2015, Garda Keogh made a complaint to GSOC regarding the manner in which the then Assistant Commissioner Dónal Ó Cualáin was carrying out his investigation into the alleged involvement of a garda into heroin dealing with Garda Keogh alleging that there appeared to be a cover-up.
+In October 2015, Garda Keogh made a complaint to GSOC regarding the manner in which Mr Ó Cualáin was carrying out his investigation

-Later that month, Mr Ó Cualáin was promoted to Deputy Commissioner.
+On October 20, 2015, Mr Ó Cualáin was appointed to the position of Deputy Commissioner.

 Broadsheet understands no report on this internal investigation has been published to date.